-It will also equip students with the skills and knowledge to conduct advanced research into a variety of marketing management issues whilst focusing on the interrelationship of marketing management and organisational performance.
+You will also learn the techniques and skills needed to conduct advanced research into a variety of marketing management issues whilst focusing on the interrelationship of marketing management and organisational performance.
+Digital marketing and international marketing will come under the spotlight, leaving you well-positioned to take advantage of market demand for professionals specialising in these areas.

 PATHWAY OPTIONS AND HOW TO APPLY